borntofrappe/fullstack-d3/README.md

 This layered structure is useful to safely draw the visualization and peripherals (axis, labels), without fear of cropping the visuals.
 Anything falling outside of the `<svg>` SVG element `<svg>` is indeed not rendered.

-The wrapping SVG element is attributed an arbitrary width, height and margin.
+The wrapping container is attributed an arbitrary width, height and margin.

 ```js
 const dimensions = {